 Both the CD-ROM and DVD-ROM drive can play audio CDs, but only the DVD-ROM drive can play DVD audio.
 Insert the audio CD and WindowsTM will automatically open an audio player and begin playing.
 Depending on the DVD audio disc and installed software, it may require that you open a DVD player to listen to DVD audio.
-You can adjust the volume through the volume control knob on the CD/ DVD-ROM drive face, function keys on the keypad, or by the WindowsTM speaker icon on the taskbar.
+You can adjust the volume through the volume control knob on the CD/DVD-ROM drive face, function keys on the keypad, or by the WindowsTM speaker icon on the taskbar.

-A left-click on this speaker icon gives you a master volume control with mute a double-click on the speaker icon gives this detailed control panel
+a double-click on the speaker icon gives this detailed control panel